E-Group offsite

 Agenda and Documenting

-If we can conclude a topic early we move on to one from a reserve list.
+If we can conclude a topic early we move on to one from a parking lot.
 The CoS to the CEO is responsible for maintaining the schedule, optimizing discussion schedules for energy levels, and having topics prepared.

 We will document agreed changes directly to the handbook and any other relevant SSoT during the meeting.
 Every item will get a MR maker and MR reviewer assigned.
 Most of the time the MR maker will be the CoS to the CEO, one of the CEO shadows, or the EBA to the CEO.
 When the MR is ready, the reviewer is at-mentioned in the public E-Group channel in Slack.
 The reviewer communicates with the maker via that Slack thread.
 The goal is to merge it the same day, preferably within 15 minutes.